hunterino/mqtt-client/README.md

 ### Example

-The following code connects to the broker, subscribe a specific topic and let you enter a message to publish:
+The following code connects to the broker, subscribes a specific topic and lets you enter a message to publish:

 ```html
 <template>